purpleidea/flabbergast/flabbergast-manual.md

 Here, the data is specified separate and the renders are provided as a template allowing different parts of the program to use different rendering methods.

 ### Multi-part Rendering
-While the `spec` attribute is extremely useful, sometimes, it can be helpful to have more than one.
+While `spec` or `value` attributes are extremely useful, sometimes, it can be helpful to have more than one.
 Consider generating C code: there need to be prototypes and implementations for each function.

     c_function_tmpl : Template {
       signature ?: